ampovincentray-stack/CCM101-vrampo/Laboratory-04-Cloud-Native-Engineer/virtualization-vs-containers.md

 ## Summary

-Containers can be useful for web applications because they are lightweight and can start much faster than traditional Virtual Machines.
-Unlike VMs, containers do not require a separate guest operating system for every application, which can reduce resource usage.
-Docker also makes applications easier to package and move between compatible environments.
-For web applications that need quick deployment and efficient resource usage, containerization provides a practical approach.
+Web applications utilize containers due to their cost-effective attributes, being lighter and booting faster than conventional Virtual Machines.
+Unlike Virtual Machines, containers do not have to maintain multiple guest OS for their applications and use lesser resources.
+Through Docker, the process of deploying applications across similar systems has become that much easier and smoother.